 Creation Care Justice Network

 Advocate:

-Additional materials on ways to PRAY, LEARN, ACT and ADVOCATE as we travel along an Episcopal Path to Creation Justice are available on the Episcopal Church and diocesan websites, on the Path website and in the Creation Care Justice Network's regularly updated Sustainable List resource list.
+Additional suggestions are available on the Episcopal Church website, on the An Episcopal Path to Creation Justice website and in the Creation Care Justice Network's Sustainable Life resource list.

+Creation Care Justice Network